Jbsco/esp-bp/README.md

 3. Monitor the real-time graph and solenoid status on the TFT display.
 4. Use the serial monitor (baud: 115200) for debugging.
 5. Use the MATLAB script to perform analysis directly.
-6. Adjust debug modes as needed.
+6. Adjust debug modes as needed and re-flash.

 ---